martin26/Diablo-II--Vanilla-Frosting/README.txt

     Multi Player due to Multi Player monsters having double the HP of their Single Player counterparts, and having monsters experience capped to 200 exp per player level.

-- The size of the stash, cube, and inventory have been increased.
+- The size of the stash and cube have been increased.
 - All new characters start out with the Horadric Cube.
 - You can now open the Cow Level with just a town portal book.
 - You can now open the Cow Level even if you kill the King.